 Additionally, they must also be bonded and participate in continuing education courses to maintain their license.
 Your insurance company will send a claims adjuster to process your fire claim, but keep in mind that their job is to protect the airline's interests, not your own.
 This is why it's important to hire a public adjuster who can help ensure that nothing is omitted in the claim and in the settlement of the claim.
 Public appraisers are members of their professional organization and must have a certain amount of knowledge and training.

+They usually charge a percentage of what the policyholder's insurance company ultimately pays for a claim.
 It's probably too late to involve a public adjuster if you've signed a definitive authorization or if your claim period has been extended beyond the statute of limitations.
 If you go directly to an attorney, your lawyer will likely hire a public adjuster to investigate the claim.
-There are a few negative aspects to consider, and many are associated with the reputation of public adjusters.
+There are a few negative aspects to consider when hiring a public adjuster, and many are associated with their reputation.

 The lesson for all parties involved is that assignments after the loss must be clearly stated to remove any ambiguity about the scope and nature of the assigned interests.
 If you're looking for a public appraiser or wondering if they can help you with a claim, look no further than strategic claims consultants.
 With their experience and determination to do everything possible, they can help make sure that your insurance claim is handled properly.